SolaceDev/terraform-provider-solacebroker/README.md

 Full documentation is available on the [Terraform Providers Registry website](https://registry.terraform.io/providers/solaceproducts/solacebroker/latest/docs).

-It is recommended to familiarize yourself with Solace technology and broker management, refer to the [Resources section](#resources).
+We recommended that you familiarize yourself with Solace technology and broker management.
+For more information, refer to the [Resources section](#resources).

 ## Development